January 9, 2025

 Humidity and Temperature

-Your pothos might be getting homesick for its tropical roots if leaf edges are turning crispy brown while the center stays green.
-Most homes, especially in winter, run much drier than your plant would prefer.
-But don’t worry, you don’t need to turn your house into a rainforest.
+Most of our homes, especially in the winter, are much drier than your pothos would like.
+But don’t worry, you don’t need to turn your house into a rainforest just to keep it happy.

 Think about where you’ve placed your plant.
 Is it near an air vent?